 The World Blind Union (WBU) is the internationally recognized organization, representing the 285 million blind and partially sighted persons in 190 member countries.
-We are the Voice of the Blind, speaking to governments and international bodies on issues concerning blindness and visual impairments in conjunction with our members.
+We are the voice of the blind, speaking to governments and international bodies on issues concerning blindness and visual impairments in conjunction with our members.
 WBU brings together all the major national and international organizations of blind persons and those organizations providing services to the visually impaired to work on the issues affecting the quality of life for blind people.
 Globally, we are divided into 6 regions, with each region having its own President and volunteer executive team to assist the needs of the local members.
-A listing of our global members and region offices can be accessed in the 'Contact Us' section of this website.
+A listing of our global members and regional offices can be accessed in the 'Contact Us' section of this website.

 The Vision Alliance

-This is the coalition of 3 international organizations whose primary focus is blindness and the related issues associated with it: prevention of blindness, education of blind people, and access to society for blind people via training and rehabilitation.
+This is the coalition of three international organizations whose primary focus is blindness and the related issues associated with it: prevention of blindness, education of blind people, and access to society for blind people via training and rehabilitation.
 The World Blind Union is a member of the Vision Alliance along with IAPB (International Agency for the Prevention of Blindness) and the ICEVI (International Council for Education of People with Visual Impairment).
 We work together as a coalition to advance the standards of people who are visually impaired and to educate others how to prevent blindness.

 ICEVI - http://www.icevi.org/